-Thursday, 9 February 2012
+Thursday, February 9, 2012

 For Better or For Worse: Peruvian Education

 My husband has recently told me he wants our daughter to study in Peru for 3 to 5 years.
 I nearly fell off my chair when he said that.
 Before he said if we had kids, he wanted them to go to Peru for 6 months to experience the culture.
 6 months in one thing, 5 years is another.
+I have issues with Peruvian culture and schooling is one of them.

 However, education in Peru is a bit of a nightmare.
 Private schools are ok-ish, though high grades are handed out like candy.
 I was told to change Bs to As, since my students were in therapy and a B would "undo everything the therapist had done".
 When I refused to change the grades, the homeroom teacher changed them for me.
 Nice.